twilightravengames/CMV-SDK/README.md

 DEFINITION
 ==========
+StruMML serves as a sector based scenegraph in a document representation easily distributable via WWW APIs.
+The CMV-SDK acts as an adapter for other scenegrpah models
+	with importers for applications such as Unity, Unreal.
+It also provides implementations of StruMML/RDS scenegraphs and associated technology for USD, Qt3D, and more.
 USD scene graphs are provided via <USD SRC> tags linking to a USD File format tag within a StruMML document RDS modifier documents are provided as .JSON files with the master RDS session file linked using <RDS SRC> tag Standard Javasccript and DOM manipulation tags apply from HTML to the StruMML XML format